-The faculty of the College of Education consists of all the teaching staff of the college, the president, the vice president and provost, the vice provost for information resources, and representatives from the colleges, two elected by the faculty of the College of Arts and Sciences (one from the humanities, one from the sciences), one elected by the faculty of the College of Business, and one elected by the faculty of the College of Engineering and Applied Science, one representative elected by the College of Health.
+The faculty of the College of Education consists of all the teaching staff of the college, the president, the vice president and provost, the vice provost for information resources, and representatives from the colleges, two elected by the faculty of the College of Arts and Sciences (one from the humanities, one from the sciences), one elected by the faculty of the College of Business, and one elected by the faculty of the College of Business, and one elected by the faculty of the College of Health.
 These representatives come from departments in which candidates for the degree of Master of Arts in education take courses for their field of academic specialization.